gt245x/Linux-Server-Configuration/README.md

         https://github.com/gt245x/Catalog.git

-Move the contents of catalog project to the catalog directory and delete the empty directory Disable .git directory by using .htaccess
+Move the contents of catalog project to the catalog directory and delete the empty directory.

+Disable .git directory by using .htaccess

 cd to the root of the catlog app